Arlo and Janis by Jimmy Johnson for May 30, 2022

 35. Sparrow

-kennnyp about 2 years ago
+kennnyp over 2 years ago

 A good friend of mine father died and was buried on June 11, 2019… Before his passing he never talked much about his war experience…but as he was close to ‘going home’ he opened up… brought out his medals….and told the family that…